nrv-framework/NRV/docs/usersguide/simulables.rst

 Unmyelinated axons
 ------------------

-Unmyelinated axons object implements automatically in Neuron the simple cable Hodgkin-Heuxley formalism.
+Unmyelinated axons object implements automatically Hodgkin-Huxley-like cable formalism in NEURON.
 Axons are oriented along the x-axis as depicted bellow.
 The user can specify the y and z coordinates, directly in microns.

 .. image:: ../images/unmyelinated.png